 Stay Out of The Sun to Limit UV Exposure

-Although you won’t experience hair damage if you stay in the sun for a short period, you should protect your hair against the sun’s UV rays with a scarf, a hat and UV protection products.
+Although you won’t experience hair damage if you stay in the sun for a short period, you should protect your hair against the sun’s UV rays with a scarf, a hat, and UV protection products.

-Long term exposure to the sun’s UV rays can cause severe hair damage such as dryness or breakage.
+Long-term exposure to the sun’s UV rays can cause severe hair damage such as dryness or breakage.

-Melanin pigments, especially in dark hair, protect your hair against the harmful effects of UV exposure to prevent breakage of the bonds in the hair’s structure.
+Melanin pigments, especially in dark hair, protect your hair against the harmful effects of UV exposure to prevent the breakage of the bonds in the hair’s structure.

 But as you age, you lose these melanin pigments.
 And not only does your hair turn grey or white, but you also lose protection from UV light.

 If you are looking for ways to maintain healthy hair, it’s time to get started!
 Use these 5 tips for preventing hair loss!